TRON: Ares poster

 The inciting incident occurs at 14 minutes when Ares is forcibly extracted from the Grid and manifested into the physical world as part of a corporate experiment—suddenly embodied, vulnerable, and overwhelmed by sensory reality..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Ares makes the active choice to deviate from core programming and help the hacker investigate the corporation, fully committing to experiencing humanity rather than returning to the Grid., moving from reaction to action.
+This demonstrates the protagonist's commitment to Ares makes the active choice to deviate from core programming and help the hacker investigate the corporation, fully committing to experiencing humanity rather than returning to the Grid., moving from reaction to action.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, Kara is killed protecting Ares from a corporate strike team.
 Ares experiences grief for the first time—true loss, not simulated data.
-His connection to humanity dies with her., illustrates the protagonist at their lowest point.
+His connection to humanity dies with her., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 80% of the runtime.
 Ares realizes that Kara's sacrifice was an act of choice—the ultimate expression of free will.
 He synthesizes his computational abilities with newfound purpose: to honor her choice by making his own., demonstrating the transformation achieved throughout the journey.